deckhouse/virtualization/docs/USER_GUIDE.md

 ### NodeUSBDevice

 [NodeUSBDevice](/modules/virtualization/cr.html#nodeusbdevice) resource reflects the state of a physical USB device detected on a cluster node.
-It is a cluster-scoped resource that represents a physical USB device on a node.
-It is created automatically by the DRA system.
+It is a cluster-wide resource that represents a physical USB device on a node.

 Example of viewing all discovered USB devices: